bwkrayb/eink-running-display/README.md

 You can use this display to show information about your most recent run to use as motivation or bragging rights or anything you want really.

+The information is pulled from your own Smashrun profile.
+The Smashrun API allows for self authentication without needing to sign up for a developer account.
+You will only be able to access your information.
+This limits it to 240 API calls per hour, which isn't necessarily at all.

 This is a small project that I started to just experiment with another eink display connected to a raspberry pi.
 This only supports the 2.9 inch waveshare eink screen as far as I know.
 The file last-run.py will display the information for your most recent run.